graphhopper/directions-api/route-optimization.md

 ## JSON Output

-If you post your problem, you get back a job_id such as:
+If you post your problem, you either get back a job_id or an error.
+The job id looks like following:

 ```json
 { "job_id": "7ac65787-fb99-4e02-a832-2c3010c70097" }